anicabarrios/Professional-Readme-Generator/output/README.md

 ## Installation

-ajsfoasf
+instal inquirer

 ## Usage

-asfjasbf
+open terminal and type node index and follow the questions

 ## Contributing

-fdaga
+no contribution

 ## License
 MIT

 ## Tests

-no test
+no test needed

 ## Questions
-For questions about the project, please feel free to contact me at my GitHub profile [asfaa](https://github.com/asfaa) or email me at cadaf.
+For questions about the project, please feel free to contact me at my GitHub profile anicabarrios (https://github.com/anicabarrios) or email me at anicabarrios@gmail.com.